 Place the microphone in front of the contributor’s chin, about a hand-span away.
 Too close will cause breath pops.
 Too far and the speech will sound ‘off-mic’.

 Choose a space with more soft furnishings than hard surfaces to reduce reverberation in the room.
 In a challenging environment, place a Reflection Filter or a pile of cushions behind the mic.

 If practical, cover the contributor and microphone with a duvet or thick blanket.
 Really.

 Wifi is far less reliable than wired connections.
 3G, 4G, LTE even less so.
 Find a fixed internet connection and connect an ethernet cable from the modem / router to the computer.

 Check that the input volume slider in your computer’s audio input settings isn’t too low or too high.
-Uncheck the box marked ‘Use Ambient Noise Reduction’ in Mac OS.
+Untick the box marked ‘Use Ambient Noise Reduction’ in Mac OS.
 Windows has a similar setting.

 Following these five tips will lead to a far higher standard of interview over ipDTL.
 It will also make Skype, Facetime or Zoom calls more bearable.
 Oh, and remember to use headphones.